 Leave your cards in your pocket.
 Since you don’t have to show your credit or debit card, you never reveal your name, card number, or security code to the cashier when you pay in a store.
 This additional layer of privacy helps ensure that your information stays where it belongs.
 With you.

-To use Apple Pay for purchases in-store, you must first add your eligible debit or credit card(s) on your iPhone® 6, iPhone 6s, iPhone 6s Plus, or Apple Watch™ 5 or 6 using the Wallet application running on iOS 8.1 or later.
+To use Apple Pay for purchases in-store, you must first add your eligible debit or credit card(s) to your iPhone, or Apple Watch™ using the Wallet application running on iOS 8.1 or later.
 Once your card has been added, you can hold your device near the contactless reader.
 Then, place your finger on the Home button to activate Touch IDTM and hold the iPhone near the reader until you see Done and a green checkmark on your screen will indicate that your payment is complete.
 If Touch ID doesn’t work, or you do not have it enabled, you will need to enter your device passcode.

-To use Apple Pay for purchases within participating merchant apps (or in-app), you must first add your eligible card on your iPhone 6, iPhone 6s, iPhone 6s Plus, Apple Watch, iPad® Air 2 or iPad miniTM in Settings on your device.
+To use Apple Pay for purchases within participating merchant apps (or in-app), you must first add your eligible card on your iPhone, iPad®, iPad Pro or iPad mini™ in Settings on your device.
 Once your card has been added, look for the Apple Pay button at checkout.
 Simply tap the Apple Pay button and review your payment information and contact details to complete your purchase.
 You will see Done and a checkmark on the screen when your payment is complete.

 To add an eligible card(s) go into Settings, open Wallet & Apple Pay and select Add Credit or Debit Card.
 On iPhone, you can also open the Wallet app to add a card by pressing on the + button.

 When adding your card, you can choose to add the card you already have on file with iTunes® or add new cards by manually entering your card information or taking an image of your card.